dataventuresnz/mobility-index/README.md

 ## Converting aggregated counts to create a mobility index

-The proportion of domestic travellers is eastimates at a regional council or category level, i.e., domestic / (local + domestic) and then we multiplied the proportion by 100 to make the result look more index-like.
+* The proportion of domestic travellers is eastimated at a regional council or category level, i.e., domestic / (local + domestic) for each hour.

+* We remove oceanic or inlet SA2s which sometimes have people misallocated into waterbodies which adds noise to the data.

+* We remove estimates from midnight until and including 4am because we determined that estimates over this period have reasonable noise due to a reduced likelihood of devices to show activity.

+* We average the remaining percentages of domestic visitors to get a daily percentage

+* We calculate the percentage difference between the observed week and a baseline (either the preceeding week or an average weeek from 2019).

+* We then average the daily percentage differences to get a single mobility measure for a week in each region or category.

+and then we multiplied the proportion by 100 to make the result look more index-like.
 We then calculate the percentage difference in the proportions of domestic travellers during Easter to the previous week or to the previous Easter.